-Traceability, Sustainability, and Forest Management
+Traceability, Sustainability and Forest Management

 Our database is at the very heart of the Lisnavagh Timber Project.

-It contains details of every plank that we have sawn.
+Designed and built by William Bunbury over several years, the database contains details of every plank that we have sawn.
 Not just it’s size, shape & grading, but also which tree the plank came from, why the tree came down, and even photographs of that tree.
 The database also values every plank according to it’s size, species, moisture content, features and so on.
 The database carries out over 20 calculations for each board before arriving at a price, and can revalue our entire stock in about ten minutes.

 We believe that we have the most traceable commercially available timber in Ireland, and perhaps the world.
 We trace our boards back to the source.
 Not just to the landowner, nor just to the wood, but to the tree itself.